kivy-garden/animationbuilder/README.md

 ## Requirements

 - pyyaml
-- watchdog (optional, only needed if you wanna use livepreview.py)
+- watchdog (optional, only needed by livepreview.py)

 ## Notes